johnliu55tw/pelican-cjk/README.rst

 4. Text in
    `literal block <http://docutils.sourceforge.net/docs/user/rst/quickref.html#literal-blocks>`_
-   will be processed.
+   will also be adjusted.
 Try not to mix CJK and English in this block.

 Remove spacing around inline markups